bjones1/CodeChat_Editor/docs/implementation.md

 ### <a id="core-developmnt-priorities"></a>Core development priorities

-1. IDE integration
+1. Bug fixes
-2. Editor functionality
+2. Book support

 ### <a id="next-steps"></a>Next steps